bruhitsmeray/aleph-plugin/README.md

 # aleph-plugin

-**NOTE:** This plugin is based on the work made for [Aleph](https://github.com/dev-raykeex/Aleph) which will keep being developed as a standalone movement game.
+**NOTE:** This plugin is based on the work made for [Aleph](https://github.com/dev-raykeex/Aleph) which will keep being developed as a standalone game.

 <hr />